-It is expressed as a ratio, telling you how many times brighter the white is compared to the black level, e.g., a contrast ratio of 5000:1 means the white is 5000 times brighter than black.
+It is expressed as a ratio, telling you how many times brighter the white is compared to the black level; e.g., a contrast ratio of 5000:1 means the white is 5000 times brighter than the black.

 A higher contrast ratio is theoretically better, meaning the blacks are blacker, the whites are whiter, and you will get a picture that pops off the screen with much more visible detail.

-Here is an comparison where you can see the difference between different contrast ratios:
+Here is a comparison where you can see the difference between different contrast ratios:

 Therefore, a projector’s contrast ratio can give you an idea of its real-world performance.

-A word of warning, though, always double-check the given contrast ratio for a projector and try to find the ANSI Contrast.
+A warning: always double-check the given contrast ratio for a projector and try to find the ANSI Contrast.

 The ANSI Contrast figure is a reliable indication of real-world performance, and you can confidently compare these numbers for different projectors.

 However, be careful if the contrast ratio isn’t clearly specified.
-These numbers are more easily artificially boosted by marketing departments to make a projector’s performance appear better.
+Marketing departments more easily artificially boost these numbers to make a projector’s performance appear better.

 Typical devices you might want to use with your home theater projector are: